Saranyajothy/jk-occupational-therapy/README.md

 ![bug-2.png](/readme-images/bug-2.png)

 # Technology Used
-- HTML5 - designs the structure and content for the website.
+- [HTML5] - designs the structure and content for the website.

-- CSS3 - presents the style for the website.
+- [CSS3] - presents the style for the website.

-- [canva](https://www.canva.com/) - a graphic design App was used to design the art border on the home page and to edit the pictures used in the website.
+- [canva](https://www.canva.com/) - a graphic design App was used to design the logo.
-- [wix](www.wix.com) software was used to design the symbol and the texts in the logo.

 - [PicResize](https://picresize.com/) tool was used to resize and crop the pictures used in this website.